SPEAKING WITHOUT USING WORDS

 We might also have a few yellows, tans and browns from the hay fields.
 There will be bright vivid reds mixed with greens from the apple orchards.

-Yes; as mentioned above; a big fat colorful turkey will walk around these grounds.
+Yes; as mentioned above; a big fat colorful turkey will walk around on these grounds.
 He will also be the one to grace the table.
 Our vision has become a crop growing/hen-laying/turkey-strutting/apple orchard/dairy farming/horse-loving/pumpkin patch mish-mash of color.

 Let’s throw in a few Christmas tree fields too.
 Don’t forget that left-over cotton we will still have from the earlier harvest of our cotton patches.